About

 I am now officially representing Highlander Coffee Pte Ltd in supplying their coffee and machines in Malaysia.

-Greetings fellow surfer of the Information Super Highway,
+Greetings fellow Coffee Lover and citizens of the Information Super Highway,

 This is the place to find out, to discuss, to recommend, to rant about all things Coffee, especially Coffee in Malaysia.
 I hope to discover…